Part of:Key features of the Intune management extension

 Use PowerShell via elevated session

-IT teams can also use PowerShell to restart the Intune Management Extension agent service.
-IT will need to be logged in to its machine using an account that has the permissions necessary to manage the remote machine.
+IT teams can also use PowerShell to restart the Intune Management Extension service, but the exact method depends on whether they are working locally or remotely.
+Admins will need to be logged in to the machine using an account that has the permissions necessary to manage the remote machine.
 Additionally, the admin will need to perform this action from an elevated PowerShell session.
-To launch an elevated session, right-click on the PowerShell icon in the Windows Start menu and select the More then Run as administrator commands from the shortcut menus.
+To launch an elevated session, right-click the PowerShell icon in the Windows Start menu, select More, and then select Run as administrator.